hortonworks-spark/spark-llap/README.md

-# spark-llap
+# Apache Spark&trade; connector for Apache Hive&trade; LLAP

-A library to load data into Spark SQL DataFrames from Hive using LLAP.
-It also contains Catalog/Context classes to enable querying of Hive tables without having to first register them as temporary tables in Spark SQL.
+A library to load data into Apache Spark&trade; SQL DataFrames from Apache Hive&trade; using LLAP.
+It also contains Catalog/Context classes to enable querying of Hive tables without having to first register them as temporary tables in Apache Spark&trade; SQL.

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is